darshgandhi/psuedorandom-sequences/README.md

 2. The MPI program distributes tasks efficiently to test all possible sequences.
 3. The solution leverages parallelism to optimize performance.
 4. The results are stored for further analysis.

-## Notes
-- Ensure you follow SHARCNET usage guidelines.
-- Any misuse of cluster resources may result in penalties.